 NVIDIA GeForce GT 325M vs NVIDIA GeForce GT 320M

-NVIDIA GeForce GT 325M► remove
+NVIDIA GeForce GT 325M► remove from comparison

 The Nvidia GeForce GT 325M is a DirectX 10.1 capable middle class notebook graphics card.
 Technically it is a slower clocked GT 330M and similar to the GT 230M.
 The core clock of the chip is a bit below the GT 230M, but faster memory is supported.
 The power consumption should be a bit below the average GT 230M.